 These intangible assets were eventually sold for $4.5 billion – 145X the value recorded on the balance sheet and the patents ultimately were worth more than the value of the entire rest of the company.
-A great result for the company’s creditors, but you have to ask whether Nortel would have entered bankruptcy at all if its directors and management team had recognized the actual value of these assets and actively managed this portfolio, rather than taking the figures on the balance sheet at face value…
+A great result for the company’s creditors, but you have to ask whether Nortel would have entered bankruptcy at all if its directors and management team had recognised the actual value of these assets and actively managed this portfolio, rather than taking the figures on the balance sheet at face value…

 A simple example from Baruch Lev, Professor of Accounting and Finance at New York University’s Stern School of Business, illustrates just one facet of the problem, which relates to the accounting treatment of R&D on the P&L. Imagine two companies who both $10M and both want to be able to manufacture product X. ‘Company A’ spends $10m on R&D (R&D being the generation of intangible assets) and ends up being able to manufacture product ‘X’.

 Meanwhile, ‘Company B’ takes a different path and uses its $10M to purchase intangible assets (or a company that owns intangible assets) that enable it to manufacture product X. Both companies end in the same place: they have alienated $10M from themselves and both can now manufacture product X.